A British Family

 *To highlight the many contributions of the entire Lomas Family worldwide.

 As the evolution of man is a continuum, it is impossible to study the Lomas Family history without any consideration for history in general.
 Before English spelling was standardized centuries ago, spelling variations of surnames were a common occurrence.
 Elements of Latin, Norman, French and other languages became incorporated into the English language throughout the Middle Ages to the extent that surname spelling changed even among the literate.
+Changes in spelling could also appear between father and son.
+It was not unheard of for the same individual to be referred to with their surname spelled differently multiple times!
 Coupled with the fact that most of the population was severely illiterate, the spoken word often lead to astonishing variants of surname pronunciation between regions.
 For this reason, the research of English family genealogy is confusing, at best.

 As the custom with most countries, English family surnames have always been "locational" as surnames were usually confined to certain districts or locations even back to Roman times.
 Certainly there were not many concentrated locations as early Middle Age England was mostly comprised of several scattered villages, hamlets and parishes all across the country.
 It is established that 7 to 10 thousand of these villages have now disappeared due to the enforced "clearing" and dispersal of the former inhabitants to make way for sheep pastures at the height of the wool trade in the 14th Century, along with the natural causes such as the Black Death of 1348.

 Regional pronunciations or local area speech inflections also had a dramatic effect on the accurate pronunciation and spelling of surnames.
 In the many villages, parishes and regions of England, surnames were usually spelled and written in the same fashion as they were pronounced.